setrar/DigitalSystems/doc/data/digital-hardware-design-using-vhdl-in-a-nutshell.md

 https://cecill.info/licences/Licence_CeCILL_V2.1-en.html
 -->

-# Digital hardware design using VHDL in a nutshell
+Digital hardware design using VHDL in a nutshell

+---

+[TOC]

+---

 Digital hardware design using VHDL is simple, even for beginners, but there are a few important things to know and a small set of rules to obey.
 The tool used to transform a VHDL description in digital hardware is a logic synthesizer.